How do I use PHP scripts?

 Installing a PHP script

-To install a PHP script, just be sure to follow these two rules:
+To install a PHP script, just follow these two rules:

 Using the script you installed